Prasantacharya/i3lock/README.md

-i3lock - improved screen locker
+GLlock - improved screen locker for i3 with shaders!!
 ===============================
+i3 + opengl custom lock!
 [i3lock](https://i3wm.org/i3lock/)> is a simple screen locker like slock.
 After starting it, you will see a white screen (you can configure the color/an image).
 You can return to your screen by entering your password.